 If you haven't read Section 1 you may like to read that first:

-We tend to take our lives as human beings as normal, but if we look back at the inorganic world from which we came, then it becomes clear that being human is actually pretty special.
+We tend to take our lives as human beings as normal, but if we look back at the inorganic world we came from, then it becomes clear that being human is actually pretty special.
 There are plants and even animals that from the outside don't look that different from inorganic matter, and there are animals who in their emotional life, don't differ that much from humans.
 But if you look at the whole series, right from rocks to humans, it becomes clear that what the biological evolution has achieved is completely mind-boggling.
-It is said that one cannot change a radio into a TV by shaking it, and yet that is what Nature seems to have managed.
+It is said that one cannot change a radio into a TV by shaking it, and yet if evolution is really the result of chance mutations, that is what Nature seems to have managed.

 What is more, the evolution seems to be speeding up and, related to this, the next big leap forward in the evolution might not need any further biological change, or at least, such a physical change might not be needed to start with.
 It seems possible for us to radically change the way we live without having to wait for any genetic mutation.
 There are two sides to this post-biological stage of the evolution: one outward, technical and physical, and one inward, psychological and spiritual.
 In this Section we will have a quick look at what has happened in both areas till now.

-The ever-increasing sophistication of the model-making capacity of the nervous system which we discussed in Part One culminated into two further developments.
-The first was the invention of grammar-based language which made it possible to think more effectively and create complex stories, poems and sacred texts that could be learnt by heart and shared with ever larger numbers of others.
-The second was the use of tools to create new physical things.
-And then, when the sharing of our collective store of knowledge mixed with more and more clever physical creativity, this outward aspect of the post-biological evolution entered into the dizzying spin we now see around us.
+The ever-increasing sophistication of the model-making capacity of the nervous system which we discussed in the first section of this chapter appears to have culminated into two further developments.
+The first is the invention of grammar-based language which made it possible to think more effectively and create complex stories, poems and sacred texts that could be learnt by heart and shared with ever larger numbers of others.
+The second is the use of tools to create new physical things.
+And then, when the sharing of our collective store of knowledge mixed with the use of tools to make more sophisticated tools, this outward aspect of the post-biological evolution entered into the dizzying spin we now see around us.

 The first part, the history of the way complex, grammar-based language developed, is for us at present hard to study as it left no physical traces, but we have been able to trace the development of our physical creativity and the most amazing aspect of it is the degree to which it is speeding up.
 It has taken some 40,000 years to move from simple sketches to writing.
 From there it took roughly 4000 years to master cheap and fast printing.
 Only 400 years later we had figured out how to send Morse code over electrical wires, and less than 40 years more to transmit the spoken word.
 Radio came hardly a few years later; video followed soon after and the speed with which we now develop and share new knowledge and things is increasing so fast that.... nobody really knows what it will lead to.